 Politeness is key

 Within The Lee, there are people with many differing opinions on politics, the environment, neighbourliness etc. Whilst the forum always encourages discussion, please remember that it should be welcoming to all and not used to disparage others’ views or behaviour.

 The Forum wasn’t designed for commercial advertising of goods or services – the place for that is in The Lee Newsletter – it’s there for small ads posted by people selling personal belongings.
 From time to time we are approached by people wanting to advertise who we point in the direction of the newsletter, but sometimes members forget the T&Cs and post an advert anyway.
 We always send a quiet note to remind them, and in some circumstances will also remove the post completely.

-The only exception to this rule is Shop at The Lee, which is a community owned, not for profit shop rather than a commercial enterprise.
+The exception to this rule is Shop at The Lee, which is a community owned, not for profit shop rather than a commercial enterprise; additionally the Cock & Rabbit and Old Swan are permitted to post no more frequently than once every couple of weeks.
 We also tend to turn a blind eye to one-off posts by students trying to earn a bit of pocket money.

 I have tried to register but not received a response

 We had some initial teething problems that meant that some of our confirmation mails went astray.
 This issue has now been resolved, but if you applied in January 2020 and didn’t receive an acknowledgement, please email us at <email@example.com>.